Czech Republic and Travel Insurance

 While your EHIC will still cover you for basic medical treatment (for more on Brexit, read here) you may still need a reliable and appropriate travel insurance policy behind you to financially protect you should anything go wrong while you're abroad.

 Before selecting a European policy alongside the dates you will be travelling, you will opt for either a Single Trip or Annual Multi-Trip.
-After this, you have a choice of 4 levels of cover with varying amounts of protection:
+After this, you have a choice of three levels of cover with varying amounts of protection:

 Top 5 things to see and do in the Czech Republic